staruser143/dash-app/analysis/scaling_atlas_vs_cosmosdb.md

 ### **Summary**:
 Both Azure Cosmos DB for MongoDB and MongoDB Atlas offer robust scaling features to ensure operational efficiency.
 Azure Cosmos DB for MongoDB provides seamless vertical and horizontal scaling with zero downtime, while MongoDB Atlas offers auto-scaling, sharding, and serverless instances for flexible resource management.

-Which features are most important for your operational needs?